Home / OMSAS Application Guide / OMSAS – University of Ottawa

 • You must complete Casper in the language of instruction you selected when submitting your application to the University of Ottawa.
 If you fail to complete Casper in the language you chose to apply in, your application will be disqualified.

-• Casper scores are available for only 1 application cycle and the test is offered only on a selected number of days.
-Applicants who have already taken the test in previous years are expected to retake it.
+• Casper scores are available for only 1 application cycle.
+Applicants who have taken the test in previous years are expected to retake it.

-• If you have written Casper in the summer (August or September) for other schools, you are not required to rewrite the test, unless you are applying for a different language stream.
+• Pre-determined test dates are available from August to mid-October.
+If you have written Casper for other MD Programs in Canada, you are not required to rewrite the test unless you are applying for a different language stream.

-• Once you submit your application and have received your OUAC/OMSAS Reference Number, you must remember to log into your Acuity Insights account and request that your results be sent to the University of Ottawa before the posted deadline.
+• Once you submit your application and have received your OUAC/OMSAS Reference Number, you must remember to log into your Acuity Insights account and request that your results be sent to the University of Ottawa before November 1, 2024.

 • Exceptions will not be provided for applicants who are unable to take Casper during one of the available test dates.